 Unfortunately, the piano lacks features such as a MIDI recorder, Lesson Mode and Accompaniment function, which would be nice to have.

-But you’re a beginner on a budget and looking for a simple, no-frills digital piano with fully-weighted keys, reaslitic piano sound, the P-45 is a great keyboard to consider.
+But you’re a beginner on a budget and looking for a simple, no-frills digital piano with fully weighted keys, realistic piano sound, the P-45 is a great keyboard to consider.

-There aren’t actually many competitors to the P-45 at this price point.
-But if you’re ready to invest 100-150$ more there are three great alternatives you may want to consider.
+There aren’t quite a few digital pianos that compete with the Yamaha P-45 in the same price range.
+And if you’re willing to invest $100-150 more, there are several great alternatives that you may want to consider.

-The P-115 is next model up in the P series.
+The Yamaha P-125 is next model up in the P-series.
 It’s a more advanced keyboard, which comes with a bunch of extra features and upgrades over the P45.

 Let’s start with the two most important aspects of any digital piano: action and sound.